Quick and Easy Drill Press Table

 Simple drill press table for a drill stand

 One last thing before mounting the table on the drill stand.
-Once finished with the tabletop cut out the rest wood for the stand rod and sand the cut smooth.
+Once finished with the tabletop cut out the rest of the wood to fit the drill stand rod and sand the cut smooth.

 Cutting wood excess on a drill press table to fit in the stand